 Fresh tomato salsa should ideally be made with firm, meaty tomatoes.
 Of fact, any tomato may be used to create salsa, but firm tomatoes like Romas or hothouse tomatoes taste the best.

-Salsa is a great accompaniment to almost any substantial Mexican meal, but it’s especially good with any chicken quesadilla you’re contemplating.
-This salsa may be served directly on top of your soft cheese tortilla, as a complement, or as a separate bowl to enjoy with your meal.
+Salsa is a great accompaniment to any Mexican meal, but it’s especially good with any chicken quesadilla you’re contemplating.
+This salsa may be served directly on your soft cheese tortilla or in a separate bowl as a compliment.

 If you want to really warm up your salsa, add a couple of jalapenos in with everything else.
 It’s definitely a crowd-pleaser.
 The salsa may be stored in the refrigerator for up to 5 days.